dongguaguaguagua/zhihu_obsidian/README.md

 There are no properties you should fulfill, just type your thoughts or experience and run command `Zhihu: Publish current answer`.
 That's it, the answer URL then appear in the `zhihu-link` property.
 You can also edit your answers anytime with the same command.

 It is worth mentioning that **you can't create two answers in one question**, witch means that if you've created an answer (or answer draft) for a question, you can't create it again.
-In this situation, **you should manually edit properties: `zhihu-tags`, `zhihu-question` and `zhihu-link`**.
+In this situation, **you should manually edit properties: `zhihu-question` and `zhihu-link`**.
 Then run publish command will update your answer.

 ### Browsing